suman897/Bisleri-Game/readme.md

 ## 🙌 Acknowledgments

-Special thanks to [Amit Dhasmana](https://www.linkedin.com/in/amit-dhasmana) for guidance and to **Bisleri International Pvt Ltd** for supporting innovation in community wellness through fitness technology.
+Special thanks to [Amit Dhasmana](https://www.linkedin.com/in/amit-dhasmana) and to **Bisleri International Pvt Ltd** for supporting innovation in community wellness through fitness technology.

 ---